-All students will participate in a role play wherein they will be required to resolve a conflict situation with an unhappy and unprofessional colleague played by your Instructor or classmate.
-Your colleague's behavior will challenge you to stay in role and maintain a professional demeanor throughout, while attempting to engage the conflict negotiation skills learned in class.
+All students will participate in a role play wherein they will be required to resolve a conflict situation with a colleague played by one of your classmates.
+Your classmate's behavior will challenge you to stay in role and maintain a professional demeanour throughout, while attempting to engage the conflict negotiation skills learned in class.
 A brief description of the role plays will be handed out to performing students one week in advance.
 Role players will be evaluated according to the rubric below by their student peers.
-The principal value of the role plays lies in the class discussion that will ensue afterward, wherein students will get the opportunity to directly comment on the role play and offer feedback.
-Once students have completed this assignment, they will have to play the unhappy / unprofessional colleague for another students' conflict role play.
+After the role play there will be a class discussion wherein other students will get the opportunity to comment and offer feedback.

 4 3 2 1 Excellent Good Average Poor EFFORT Was completely committed to resolving conflict situation Was committed to resolving conflict, but only up to a point Lost heart, remaining attempt seemingly halfhearted.
 Walked away from conflict or gave up REALISM Played role with full commitment and exacting confidence Played role with commitment, but cracks did show.
 Played role, but at times seemingly unconvincing Did not take role seriously.
-PROFESSIONALISM Exhibited exemplary dedication to professionalism throughout Displayed most professional characteristics.
+PROFESSIONALISM Courtesy + Respect Loyalty Exhibited exemplary dedication to professionalism throughout Displayed most professional characteristics.
 Displayed some professional characteristics Displayed few professional characteristics CONFLICT SKILL SET Completely dedicated to Active listening.
 Some use of active listening techniques.
 Halfheartedly engaged active listening techniques.
 Did not employ Active Listening techniques.
 Discovered conflict style of partner, and engaged required strategy masterfully.
 Discovered conflict style of partner, used some facets of required strategy.
 Attempt made to discover conflict style, however strategy perhaps halfhearted, or premature.
 Did not attempt to discover partner's conflict style.
 Fully focused on the problem, with full intent to learn.
 Genuinely curious.
 Focused on problem, intent to learn/curiosity communicated.
 Some attempt to learn, focus on problem wavering at times.
 Not focused, intention self serving.
 TOTAL /16